Why should you be switching to Analytics 4?

 Google is currently offering you the chance to create a Google Analytics 4 account for your property in the old version, but at the moment none of this is mandatory.
 Our advice?
 Take the initiative and get the update today – don’t wait any longer!
 You’ll then have time to get used to this new version before Google forces it on you.

 Would you like some support with your Google Analytics adventure?
-Come and chat over a ☕️ with Xavier, our Head of Client Success, and we’ll take care of everything!
+Come and chat over a ☕️ with Mathieu, our CEO, and we’ll take care of everything!